 |Title:||Assistant Coach - Women's Basketball|

-Matt Clark is in his 2nd season as the top Assistant Women’s Basketball Coach at the University of Maine at Presque Isle.
+Matt Clark is in his 3rd season as an Assistant Women’s Basketball Coach at the University of Maine at Presque Isle.
 Clark has an extensive basketball coaching background covering a span of 30 years.

 During his High School coaching career, Coach Clark led varsity girl’s teams at Rangeley High School to numerous playoff appearances in the Maine State Tournaments.
 Clark has also, been the boy’s Head Coach at Rangeley in which his squads qualified for the Tournaments as well.
 The Rangeley native joined Coach Gavin Kane in the mid-1990’s at Dirigo High School where he was part of a Cougar girl’s Program that had a State of Maine record run of 11 consecutive State Championship appearances.
 Dirigo had an overall record of 263-17 during that period.
 Clark teamed up with Kane for several years with the boy’s Program at Dirigo as well, where their teams went 74-10.

-The duo moved on to Spruce Mountain High School where Clark was the top Assistant Coach and the Phoenix girls’ varsity teams went a combined 55 wins and 4 losses over three years.
+The duo moved on to Spruce Mountain High School where Clark was the top Assistant Coach as the Phoenix girls’ varsity teams went a combined 55 wins and 4 losses over three years.

 Coach Clark resides in Rangeley, Maine and spends the Winter basketball season here in Presque Isle.